Azure/DevOps-For-AI-Apps/Tutorial.md

 # DevOps for AI applications: Creating continous integration pipeline using Docker and Kubernetes.

-This tutorial demonstrates how to implement a CI/CD pipeline for an AI application.
+This tutorial demonstrates how to implement a Continous Integration (CI)/Continous Delivery (CD) pipeline for an Artificial Intelligence (AI) application.
 AI application is a combination of application code embedded with a pretrained machine learning (ML) model.
 For this tutorial we are fetching a pretrained model from a private Azure blob storage account, it could be a AWS S3 account as well.

 We will use a simple python flask application, which is available on GitHub <add link here>.